WorldSchooling & Cross-Curricular Learning – 9 ideas to take your travel adventures further

 9.Music & Movement

 Children love expressing themselves through their bodies.
-Whether it is imitating dance movements they have seen during flamenco show in Spain, pretending to be a skillful martial artists they have admired in Indonesia or moving like a snake they have seen in the rainforest this all helps children understand others and themselves better.
+Whether it is imitating dance movements they have seen during flamenco show in Spain, pretending to be a skillful martial artists they admired while in Indonesia or moving like a snake they have seen in the rainforest this all helps children understand others and themselves better.
 There is plenty opportunity for parents to take it further by asking guided questions depending on children’s stage of development such as ” Why do you think snakes don’t need legs to move?” or” Would you like to find out what happened 100 year ago at the temple we visited today”?

 If you would like to learn more about linking travel and learning experiences with cross-curricular goals go ahead and download your FREE copy of our Experience & Learn Book and Visual Aid Series for Parents and Educators.